JONATHAN PARDINI, CLASSE 85 , BORN IN PIETRASANTA, TUSCANY

 That’s why the first time I walked into a restaurant kitchen I knew I was at home.
 For me, creating dishes means experiencing emotions that never end, that will live forever in those who will share them with me.
 Updating is a categorical imperative as well as reading the books of star chefs.
 I learned new techniques thanks to some of them, to experiences in the field always maintaining a Socratic approach.
 But my mentor remains my grandmother who with the freshness of the ingredients and the simplicity of cooking managed to cook dishes seasoned with the genuineness of tradition, the perfume of the past.
 I try every day to be true to my motto: Bringing the best of the past into the future.

 It is true that the kitchen is becoming, but it is equally true that the purity and integrity of the flavors are always the basis of the winning recipe that can be improved but it must never be turned upside down.
 Jonathan Pardini for his professional skills has been called to collaborate on three editions of the book “The Art in the Kitchen.
-The Chefs meet the artists “edited by Giorgio Mondadori, and I become the Chéf of this extraordinary restaurant made such by the human matter that is inside, from the exuberance of FEDERICO, to the wisdom of up to the patience of YUJI.
+The Chefs meet the artists “edited by Giorgio Mondadori, and I become the Chéf of this extraordinary restaurant made such by the human matter that is inside, from the exuberance of MATTEO, to the wisdom of up to the patience of KLIDI.

 Together with them we offer a cuisine with a Tuscan soul, with local ingredients, served with the most modern techniques and habits that the experiences made allowed me to learn, respecting tradition ”